Minnesota Vikings vs. Chicago Bears NFL Week 15 Odds, Plays and Insights for December 20, 2021

 Bears stats and trends

-- This season, the Bears have just two against the spread wins in nine games as an underdog of 3.5 points or more.
+- Chicago has played 13 games, with four wins against the spread.

+- The Bears have been underdogs by 5.5 points or more seven times this season and covered the spread once.

-- Chicago's games this year have hit the over on five of 13 set point totals (38.5%).
+- Chicago has hit the over in 38.5% of its opportunities this year (five times in 13 games with a set point total).

-- Chicago is 1-1 against the spread and 0-2 overall in games when it puts up more than 25.6 points.
+- Chicago is 1-1 against the spread and 0-2 overall in games when it records more than 25.6 points.

-- The Bears have turned the ball over six more times (22 total) than the Vikings have forced a turnover (16) this season.
+- The Bears have turned the ball over 22 times this season, six more turnovers than the Vikings have forced (16).

 Home and road insights

-- Chicago has two wins against the spread, and is 2-4 overall, at home this year.
+- Chicago has covered the spread twice at home, and is 2-4 overall there, this year.

-- In six home games this season, Chicago has hit the over twice.
+- Chicago has gone over the total twice in six home games this year.

-- Minnesota is 2-5 overall, and 4-3 against the spread, in away games.
+- On the road, Minnesota is 2-5 overall and 4-3 against the spread.

-- The Vikings are winless ATS (0-1) as 3.5-point favorites or more on the road.
+- Away from home, the Vikings are winless ATS (0-1) as 5.5-point favorites or more.

-- In six of seven road games this season, Minnesota has hit the over.
+- This year, in six of seven road games Minnesota has hit the over.

 Powered by Data Skrive.